ToonSti/ToonSti/README.md

          - Minecraft Datapacks and Resource Packs.
          - Lego MindStorms EV3

-        I can code in a little bit in Python and I'm currently learing C# for Unity, I would also like to learn Java for Minecraft.
+        I can code a little bit in Python and I'm currently learing C# for Unity, I would also like to learn Java for Minecraft.

         Other interests are: